What's On This Page?

 1. Mix and rest

-In a large bowl, mix the starter, water, salt, and flour until a shaggy dough forms.
-You don’t need to knead it.
-Just make sure all the flour is hydrated.
-Cover the bowl with a towel and let the dough rest for 30 minutes.
+In a large bowl, use a dough whisk or spatula and mix the active sourdough starter, water, salt, and flour until a shaggy dough forms.
+Use a digital weigh scale to accurately measure your ingredients.
+Don’t knead it, just mix it well.
+Cover the bowl with a clean towel and let the dough rest for 30 minutes.
 This short rest helps the flour absorb water and makes the dough easier to work with.

 2. Stretch and folds

-After the rest, begin your stretch and folds.
-With slightly damp hands, lift one side of the dough and fold it over itself, then rotate the bowl and repeat, folding north, south, east, and west.
-This is one full set.
+After the 30 min. rest, begin your stretch and folds.
+With slightly damp hands, lift one side of the dough and fold it over itself, then rotate the bowl and stretch and fold again, folding four times – imagine it as north, south, east, and west.
+This is one full set of stretch and folds.

 Repeat this process every 30 minutes for a total of 3 stretch and fold sessions.
 The dough should feel smoother and more elastic after each round.